LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/html-me-part2.rst

 .. _html-me-part2:

-HTML Me Someting, Part 2
+HTML Me Something, Part 2
 =========================

 In Part 2, you’ll get comfortable with using CSS selectors and rules to dictate